shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 9, you gain the following option for your Bond Affinity:

 -   Winding: You cast this spell as if it didn’t have concentration.

+# Reality Studier

+At level 7, when you learn a new spell in your bonded schools, you gain spell slot points equal to that spell’s casted level.

+# Rejuvenation

+At level 9, when you cast a spell from your bonded schools, you heal for the number of spell slot points spent to cast it.

 # Subclasses